ipfs-africa/protoschool/README.md

 To become a co-organizer contact any of the above listed organizers.
 Follow this repo's issue tracker to stay informed of all upcoming 2020 events and meet ups.

-Working with [Scend Distributed](), we have launched a self-paced online learning platform [Porium]() which hosted several beginner-to-advanced courses available for free.
+Working with [Scend Distributed](), we have launched a self-paced online learning platform [Porium]() which hosts several beginner-to-advanced courses available for free.

 ## Code of Conduct